sithmel/memoize-cache/README.md

 base-cache
 ==========
 Extend this object to implement the cache with different storage/databases.
-The extension should include a "_set" and "_get" Use cache-ram source as reference implementation.
+The extension should include at least "_set" and "_get" Use cache-ram source as reference implementation.

 cache-ram
 =========